• Home

 Do wind turbines produce noise?

 HAWT are noisy and are popular in areas away from downtown.
 Commercial wind turbines produce noise just like a small jet plane.
 It causes health problems and noise pollution.
 In urban areas or home-based wind turbine systems utilize vertical axis wind turbines (VAWT).
 Vertical axis turbines are the first choice for homes because it requires less space and is less noisy.
-But the efficiency of a VAWT may be less that of a HAWT in a wind energy system.
+But the

 How do wind turbines work when there is no wind?